appleshaman/CarPlayBLE/README.md

 ### remember you can click the left button to switch the orientation of the screen
 ## Bugs or disadvantages already known
-The ble messege sent between two parts are not effiecient as the MTU settings are inefficient, the messege sent each time are limited in 20 bytes so I have send it for multiple times.
-The part about read the ble message for ESP32 is also hard to use, this is due to I could not do a deep copy to the data I received.
-Both of them are caused by the Andrino frame that is not 100% compatiable with ESP32, I would use ESPidf to rebuild this in the future

 The app could not store the device that connected before, so you have to scan it every time, this is due to I have not found a good way to store the device yet, even the BluetoothDevice class had implemented Parcelable but still could not be transfered into bytes and store it, I will find a way in the future to fix it.